Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 ## The Confusion

 The overlap between these two systems is that they both deal with **asynchronous processing** and **scaling**.

-However, if you are using a Kafka consumer as a background job worker, you are not leveraging the advantages of event streaming that it provides.
+However, while Kafka can mimic a job queue using **consumer groups**, relying on it solely for background jobs means you incur the operational complexity of a streaming platform without leveraging its primary advantages.

 In particular, the benefit of allowing multiple consumers to react differently to the same event is lost when you design for only one consumer to process the event like a background job worker would.

-Additionally, platforms like Kafka often come with the cost of increased complexity, meaning, although you can use Kafka as a background job system, you may not have a use case that justifies the overhead.
+Additionally, platforms like Kafka often come with the cost of increased complexity.
+Although you *can* use Kafka as a background job system, you likely do not have a use case that justifies the overhead.

 ## The Conclusion

-To summarize the differences, I give you the following analogy drawn from my years in the dining industry.

-### Dinner Service is like an Event Stream

-Diners (producers) place orders (events) to different servers (distributed brokers).
-The same order is used for different things (consumers): point-of-sale systems use it for bill calculations, the kitchen uses it to expedite, and front-of-house staff uses it to know where and when to seat guests.
-If a new inventory system is added, it can use the orders to predict when purchases should be made, without disrupting the existing system.

-Each order is placed at a specific time and is used differently by different consumers.

-### Morning Prep is like a Background Job System

-Each station in the kitchen (orchestrator) prepares a list of tasks (jobs) to be completed before service starts.
-Each task is picked up sequentially (consumed) by the next available prep cook (worker) until the queue is empty.
-If the weekend was rather busy, additional staff can be scheduled for prep on Monday to replenish the stock.

-Everyone works through a different prep task as soon as they can, removing it from the list as they go.
+**Event Streams** are about **history**.
+They broadcast facts (events) in a specific order to multiple services that may use that information in entirely different ways.

+**Background Jobs** are about **tasks**.
+They offload specific units of work (jobs) to be executed once by any available worker.

+If you need to tell the whole system that "something happened," use a stream.
+If you need a specific worker to "do something now," use a job queue.